Anders Mol: Indoor career

 In 2016, Mol also played indoors in the Norwegian U20 national team as an outside hitter.
 In the 2016/17 season he became Belgian vice champion and also played in the Champions League.

 In 2019 Mol signed a temporary contract with the club Førde volleyballKlubb.
 In 2020 he won the Norwegian Championship with the club before going back to beach volleyball.

-Private life
+Personal life

 Mols parents Merita Berntsen and Kåre Mol are former Volleyball/ Beach Volleyball Champions and now coaches.
 His four siblings are also active in volleyball and beach volleyball today.
 One of his brothers, Hendrik Mol, initially played with Anders' future partner Christian Sorum.
 The Mol brothers and Sorum brothers met while they all attended the volleyball-focused educational program ToppVolley Norge at Sauda Videregående, in Ryfylke.